mosqueiro/lightning/doc/lightning-fundchannel.7.md

-Otherwise, *feerate* is a number, with an optional suffix: *perkw* means the number is interpreted as satoshi-per-kilosipa (weight), and *perkb* means it is interpreted bitcoind-style as satoshi-per-kilobyte.
+Otherwise, *feerate* is a number, with an optional suffix: *perkw* means the number is interpreted as satoshi-per-kilosipa (weight), and *perkb* means it is interpreted zcored-style as satoshi-per-kilobyte.
 Omitting the suffix is equivalent to *perkb*.

 *announce* is an optional flag that triggers whether to announce this